 5. Vitapur VWD2036W-1 Countertop Room Cold Water Dispenser

 The Vitapur VWD2036W-1 Countertop Room Cold Water Dispenser features a push-button control scheme that’s easy for all ages.
-LED status lights make it easy to determine which side is ready and which side is cooling.
-An electric cooling system works quietly to cool the water and the machine can hold three or five-gallon water bottles.
+LED status lights make it easy to determine which side is ready and which is cooling.
+An electric cooling system works quietly to cool the water, and the machine can hold 3 or 5-gallon water bottles.

 6. Brio CLCTTL520 Top Loading Countertop Water Cooler Dispenser

-The downside to the Brio CLCTTL520 Top Loading Countertop Water Cooler Dispenser is that it’s expensive and there are many brands with similar features that cost much less.
-The room temperature water is much slower to dispense than the hot or cold water and it only works with small bottles.
+The downside to the Brio CLCTTL520 Top Loading Countertop Water Cooler Dispenser is that it’s expensive, and many brands with similar features cost much less.
+The room temperature water is much slower to dispense than the hot or cold water, and it only works with small bottles.
 We used one-gallon bottles, which are too small for regular use.
 You may be able to use a three-gallon as well.

 7. Farberware FW-WD211 Freestanding Countertop Water Dispenser

-The plastic construction used by Farberware FW-WD211 Freestanding Countertop Water Dispenser is lightweight, but also flimsy and not as sturdy as a stainless steel dispenser.
-We had concerns about its stability with the five-gallon bottle, but it didn’t fall over.
-One of the biggest problems was that the machine didn’t let air into the bottle as the water was dispensed, which led to crushed bottles and reduced the speed and less pater pressure.
+The plastic construction used by Farberware FW-WD211 Freestanding Countertop Water Dispenser is lightweight but also flimsy and not as sturdy as a stainless steel dispenser.
+We had concerns about its stability with the 5-gallon bottle, but it didn’t fall over.
+One of the biggest problems was that the machine didn’t let air into the bottle as the water was dispensed, which led to crushed bottles and less water pressure.

 8. KUPPET Countertop Water Cooler Dispenser

 The KUPPET Countertop Water Cooler Dispenser is the last model on our list, but this budget dispenser still delivers some of the most popular features.
-It has hot and cold water spouts as well as dedicated hot and cold switches that allow you to turn off the cooler or heater independently, depending on your needs.
-The anti-dust mite water barre seat pulls out so you can clean it easily.
-It’s ready for three and five-gallon water bottles and has LED status indication.
+It has hot and cold water spouts and dedicated hot and cold switches that allow you to turn off the cooler or heater independently, depending on your needs.
+The anti-dust tray pulls out so you can clean it easily.
+It’s ready for 3 and -gallon water bottles and has an LED status indication.

-Unfortunately, the KUPPET Countertop Water Cooler Dispenser has some major problems.
-One of the biggest problems is its leaky nature.
-This model leaked out both faucets, which required us to keep it on our porch or it would get water on the floor.
+Unfortunately, the KUPPET Countertop Water Cooler Dispenser has some significant problems.
+One of the biggest problems is its leaky spouts.
+This model leaked out both faucets, which required us to keep it on our porch, or it would get water on the floor.
 It runs continuously and is quite loud.
-The hot water does not get up to temperature for tea and it’s arguable if it cools the water at all.
-It also does not have a hot water child safety feature if you got a model that does get hot.
+The hot water does not get up to the temperature for tea, and it’s arguable if it cools the water at all.
+It also does not have a hot water child safety feature.

 Buyer’s Guide – Choosing the Best Desktop Water Dispenser